Strategic Plan (2013)

 We will expand and enhance cooperative networks of cultural heritage institutions, thereby encouraging communication, providing training, supporting responsible acquisition, improving preservation quality standards, reducing barriers to access, and promoting professional activity.

-A. Encourage a consortium of regional and local repositories, institutions interested in preserving historical records in the state of Utah.
+A. Encourage a consortium of regional and local repositories and institutions interested in preserving historical records in the state of Utah.
 Maintain an on-line directory of these repositories to promote their use and advance opportunities for partnerships and networking.

 B. Provide a course of training seminars for cultural heritage institutions, offered through and with the assistance and cooperation of the regional repositories.